highscrren-dotcom/paperhands/docs/classes/ReflectUtils.md

 Returns the distance in PnL percentage between the current price and the highest profit peak.

 Result is ≥ 0.
-Returns null if no pending signal exists.
+Throws if no pending signal exists.

 ### getPositionHighestProfitDistancePnlCost